||Award of the Degree

 Supervision and Progress

-- The Faculty Programme Committee may allow transfer to nominal registration for both full and part-time candidates for a period not exceeding 12 months in the first instance.
-Where this is permitted for the programme, the supervisor(s) must confirm that the minimum period of candidature has been completed, all taught modules have been successfully completed, any other progression criteria have been satisfied, research is substantially complete as determined by the Faculty Programme Committee and the thesis is being written up.
+- The Faculty Graduate School directorate may allow transfer to nominal registration for both full and part-time candidates for a period not exceeding 12 months in the first instance.
+Where this is permitted for the programme, the supervisor(s) must confirm that the minimum period of candidature has been completed, all taught modules have been successfully completed, any other progression criteria have been satisfied, research is substantially complete as determined by the Faculty Graduate School directorate and the thesis is being written up.
+A candidate returning from suspension may not transfer to nominal registration until at least two months after his/her return from suspension.
 If a candidate is on nominal registration for longer than six months a fee becomes payable (see Section IV of the University Calendar).

-In cases of illness, family crisis or exceptional or unforeseeable circumstances beyond the candidate's control, the Faculty Programme Committee may permit a candidate to suspend when in nominal registration.
+In cases of illness, family crisis or exceptional or unforeseeable circumstances beyond the candidate's control, the Faculty Graduate School directorate may permit a candidate to suspend when in nominal registration.

 Examination of Taught Modules and Coursework